Placing a booking

 Whatever the reason, our Travel Consultants will review your order and contact you within two business days if there are any changes to your itinerary or if the price has increased.

-I just placed an order and realized I made a mistake.
+I just placed a booking and realized I made a mistake.
 How can I make changes to my order?

 I recently saw a fare on your website that I can’t find anymore.
 Why?